Skip to main content

 • Inform your support system that when you are really feeling down, saying things such as “get over it,” “snap out of it,” “put a smile on your face,” “get your act together,” or “lighten up” are not helpful and may even backfire.

-• Tell your support system that when you approach them with a problem, you may be only reaching out for a person who can listen and empathize with you and that you are not necessarily seeking a 'cure' or a 'solution' to your problems.
+• Tell your support system that when you approach them with a problem, you may only be reaching out for someone who can listen and empathize with you and that you are not necessarily seeking a 'cure' or a 'solution' to your problems.

 Depression can make it difficult for you to initiate any kind of social contact.
 Use the following dialogue with your friend or social support person to educate them about this pattern (Ilardi, 2009):